 It might be a modern metropolis, but Derry-Londonderry is one of the best examples of a still intact, fully walled city in Europe.
 Cannons such as the mighty Roaring Meg overlook the skyline, making sure the city keeps an eye on history at all times.

-The incredibly city walls have experienced siege, starvation and violence over their 400-year history.
+The incredible city walls have experienced siege, starvation and violence over their 400-year history.
 But these days standing on them and looking out over the River Foyle is serenity itself.

 Derry-Londonderry likes to mix things up.
 Down from the historic bulk of the walls is the gleaming, curved Peace Bridge.
 Matched with the Hands Across the Divide peace sculpture standing on the bogside, this is a testament to a city looking forward.

-Urban spaces are being transformed – the former parade ground of Ebrington Barracks has been revamped and used as a concert venue – and the UK City of Culture 2013 status signals a glittering future for Northern Ireland’s second biggest city.
+Urban spaces are being transformed – the former parade ground of Ebrington Barracks has been revamped and used as a concert venue – and the UK City of Culture 2013 status has left a lasting legacy for Northern Ireland’s second biggest city.

 Just as in Belfast, Derry-Londonderry’s open arts scene is thriving.
 On the walls of terraced buildings, murals depicting peace, triumphalism and discord are colourful keys to the city’s persona.
 The Bogside Artists are some of the men behind the murals.
 Their tours are bold exposés on the city past and present.